 - Louie Crew Clay, Letters From Samaria: The Prose and Poetry of Louie Crew Clay.
 Ed.
 Max Niedzwiecki (New York: Church Publishing, 2015), 58.

 TransEpiscopal mourns the passing of Louie Crew Clay, pioneering founder of Integrity USA and a friend and tower of strength to all who sought peace and justice in and through the Episcopal Church.
-Yesterday Louie died peacefully at home after an illness, surrounded by family and friends.
+Yesterday Louie died peacefully in a step down unit after having been hospitalized on 11/21 after having a stroke.

 Louie’s example as a lay leader who, starting in the 1970s, persistently and creatively forged a way forward when forces within the wider Church were hostile to LGBTIQ people, has long moved us.
 The way he went about that work, with abundant spirit, wry humor, deep encouragement, and palpable joy, has inspired us just as much.